Patient professional reference

 Criteria for the diagnosis of Parkinson's disease

-The National Institute for Health and Clinical Excellence (NICE) recommends using the UK Parkinson's Disease Society (PDS) Brain Bank Criteria for diagnosis:
+The National Institute for Health and Care Excellence (NICE) recommends using the UK Parkinson's Disease Society (PDS) Brain Bank Criteria for diagnosis:

 Step 1: diagnosis of Parkinsonian syndrome